ashishjn23/Ethernaut-Solutions/EthernautNotes/3_CoinFlip.md

 # CoinFlip

 Welcome to my Ethernaut solution series!
-Today we will discuss the 3rd problem called CoinFlip.
+Today we will discuss the vulnerailities and the solution to 3rd problem called CoinFlip.
 This smart contract is a coin flipping game where the player needs to get a winning streak by guessing the outcome of a coin.

 The goal of this challenge is: